SilveiraLeonardo/notes-forget/notes_updates_1.md

 #### Two things seem to be necessary

 1. Keep the logits alive for classes trained previously
-2. Separate in the latent space classes not seeing together
+2. Separate in the latent space classes not seen together

 ### Uniform noise